mainwp/mainwp-broken-links-checker-extension/readme.txt

 == Changelog ==

 = 1.5 - 4-19-2018 =
-* Added: an option to searach links by URL
+* Added: an option to search links by URL
 * Updated: sync links data feature

 = 1.4 - 2-27-2018 =